-Applied Music Performance Guitar, Piano, Voice 496
+Applied Music Performance I (Guitar, Piano, Voice) 539

-Grade level: 9,10,11,12 Credits: 1 Elective Credit Career Pathways: Arts and Communication Period per Cycle: 6 Length of Course: 90 days Quality Points: 4 (General)
+Grade level: 9,10,11,12 Credits: 1 Elective Credit Career Pathways: Arts and Communication Periods per Cycle: 6 Length of Course: 90 days Quality Points: 4 (General)

 Want to learn to sing or play piano or guitar without the pressure of performing in front of an audience?
 This course is designed not only for students with no previous experience with their instrument of choice, but also for students with experience who are looking to improve their performing abilities.
-Students receive individual instruction on the instrument of their choice.
+Students receive individual instruction on the instrument of their choice (guitar, piano or voice).
 Students get advice about the best techniques to improve their performance skills in different musical styles.
 Topics of study include music fundamentals, listening skills, posture/positioning, music selection in multiple styles, and performance critique.
-This course may be repeated for credit at a more advanced level.
-Include instrument choice on course selection form
+This course may be repeated for credit at a more advanced level. \Include instrument choice on course selection form (guitar, piano or voice)